Last Updated on 26th August 2022 by Pauline Loughlin

 How to Reheat Fried Chicken in a Deep Fryer

+Can you reheat chicken in a fryer?
+You can but the biggest challenge here is avoiding over cooking the chicken.
+You are essentially cooking the chicken twice.
 Reheating your leftover fried chicken in a deep fryer is an excellent way to restore its initial crispiness.
-Here’s what you should do:

 How to Reheat Kentucky Fried Chicken

-There’s no doubt that a homemade fried chicken dinner paired with a baked potato, sweet potato, or corn on the cob is a winner, but sometimes, you just got to hit the drive-thru.
+There’s no doubt that a homemade fried chicken dinner paired with a baked potato, sweet potato (how to peel the perfect sweet potato), or corn on the cob is a winner, but sometimes, you just got to hit the drive-thru.

 If fast-food fried chicken leftovers are sitting in your fridge right now, you don’t have to eat them cold.
 It’s pretty easy to reheat Kentucky Fried Chicken or any other fried chicken from a fast-food chain since they generally serve similar types of meat.